Design and Analysis of Switchback Experiments: Notations, Assumptions, and Regular Switchback Experiments

 \subsection{Causal Effects}

 In the potential outcomes approach to causal inference, any comparison of potential outcomes has a causal interpretation.
-For any $p \in \bN$, let $\bm{1}_{p+1} = (1,1,...,1)$ be a vector of $p+1$ ones; let $\bm{0}_{p+1} = (0,0,...,0)$ be a vector of $p+1$ zeros.
-In this paper, we focus on the average lag-$p$ causal effect of consecutive treatments on the outcome, defined for any $p \in [T-1]$,
+In this paper, we focus on a special set of causal estimands that measure the relative effectiveness of persistently assigning a unit to treatment as opposed to control.
+For any $p \in \{0, 1, ..., T-1\}$, let $\bm{1}_{p+1} = (1,1,...,1)$ be a vector of $(p+1)$ ones; let $\bm{0}_{p+1} = (0,0,...,0)$ be a vector of $(p+1)$ zeros.
+Define the average lag-$p$ causal effect of consecutive treatments on the outcome, for any $p \in \{0, 1, ..., T-1\}$,

-This estimand captures the effects of permanently deploying a new policy\footnote{What is typical in companies is that after the switchback experiment is finished, managers decide to permanently deploy (or not to deploy) a new policy.
-So the unit is always exposed to treatment (or control) hereon.}, and has been widely studied in the longitudinal experiments since the early work of \citet{robins1986new}.
+This estimand captures the effects of permanently deploying a new policy , and has been widely studied in the longitudinal experiments since the early work of \citet{robins1986new}.

-Although we focus on an average causal effect, all of our results and analysis trivially extend to the total causal effect, which does not divide the sum by the number of estimands, i.e., $(T-p)\tau_p(\bY)$.
-The optimal design as we will show in Section~\ref{sec:MinimaxOptimization} will not be changed.
-We mainly focus on the $p=m$ case in this section.
-We refer to Section~\ref{sec:Misspecifiedm} when $m$ is misspecified, and Section~\ref{sec:FigureOutm} to identify $m$.
+\remark Although we focus on an average causal effect, all of our results and analysis trivially extend to the total causal effect, which does not normalize, \emph{i.e.}, $(T-p)\tau_p(\bY)$.
+The optimal design as we will show in Section~\ref{sec:MinimaxOptimization} will remain unchanged. \endremark

+In our setup, $p$ reflects the experimental designer's knowledge of the order of the carryover effect; see discussion below Assumption~\ref{asp:nomcarryover}.
+Such a knowledge is either correct, which we refer to as the perfect knowledge case ($p=m$ ), or incorrect, which we refer to as the ``misspecified'' $m$ case\footnote{Some authors specifically focus on $p<m$, particularly when $m$ is of the same order as $T$ \citep{bojinov2019time}.} ($p \ne m$).
+In this section we focus on the $p=m$ case to derive the optimal design; Section~\ref{sec:Misspecifiedm} considers what happens when $m$ is misspecified by discussing the $p \ne m$ case.

 The challenge of causal inference on switchback experiments is that we only observe one assignment path.
-So in each period $t$, we observe at most either $Y_t(\bm{1}_{p+1})$ or $Y_t(\bm{0}_{p+1})$ (and sometimes neither).
-To link the observed and potential outcomes, we assume there is only one version of the treatment, and there is no non-compliance.
-Let $\bm{w}^{\obs}_{1:T}$ be the realized assignment path.
-Let $Y_t^{\obs} = Y_t(\bm{w}^{\obs}_{1:T})$ be the observed outcome at time $t$, under the realized assignment path $\bm{w}^{\obs}_{1:T}$.
+In other words, for each period $t$, we observe at most either $Y_t(\bm{1}_{p+1})$ or $Y_t(\bm{0}_{p+1})$ (and sometimes neither).
+After conducting a switchback experiment, the observed data contains $\bm{w}^{\obs}_{1:T}$ the realized assignment path, and $Y_t^{\obs} = Y_t(\bm{w}^{\obs}_{1:T})$ the observed outcome at time $t$ under the realized assignment path $\bm{w}^{\obs}_{1:T}$.
+To link the observed and potential outcomes, we assume there is only one version of the treatment\footnote{When combined with non-interference if there were multiple units, this is known as the stable unit treatment value assumption \citep{rubin1980randomization}.}, and that there is no non-compliance.